 Colborn instructs eligible travelers to “get your booster shots.”
 She also advises vaccinated folks to protect their vaccination cards.
 Amazon sells several styles of vaccination card protectors.

 20. Avoid Poorly Ventilated Indoor Settings

-“l refrain from poorly ventilated indoor settings,” says Colburn.
+“l refrain from poorly ventilated indoor settings,” says Colborn.
 CDC protocol currently states that “wearing a mask over your nose and mouth is required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at U.S. transportation hubs such as airports and stations.”
 The organization also says to follow your destination’s recommendations and requirements, including masking up and social distancing.